fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/sms-overview.md

 These references are used interchangeably.
 Most notably, SMS in Teams is *not* categorized as *consumer* SMS messaging.

-In the US and PR, the PSTN (Public Switched Telephone Network) industry requires that operators direct A2P messaging through a specialized network, known as the 10DLC (10 Digit Long Code) network.
-The purpose of the specialized network is to control access and reduce the chance of your A2P messages being flagged as spam.
+In the US and PR, the PSTN (Public Switched Telephone Network) industry requires that operators direct A2P messaging to their recipients through a specialized network, known as the 10DLC (10 Digit Long Code) network.
+The purpose of the specialized network is to control A2P access to subscribers and reduce the chance of your A2P messages being flagged as spam.

-US, PR, and CA users can send SMS messages to numbers that are able to receive SMS and are regionally assigned to US, PR, or Canada recipients.

-Teams users sending or receiving SMS messages outside of US, PR, or Canada aren't supported.

 Check the [Microsoft 365 roadmap](https://www.microsoft.com/microsoft-365/roadmap) for developments.

-## Register your Brand and Campaign with The Campaign Registry (TCR)
+## Registering to use the 10DLC network

-Before an operator can transmit a client's A2P messages into this 10DLC network, 10DLC operators must approve the following two aspects of the client:
+Before an operator can transmit A2P messages into the 10DLC network and to their subscribers, 10DLC operators must approve the following two aspects of the SMS sender's company:

 1. Validity of the company
 2. The company's intent for accessing this network